unit-index/theunit-contracts/README.md

 6. Set WBTC_TEST_ARBITRUM_SEPOLIA to the address deployed at step 5.
 7. npm run deploy:vault:arbitrumSepolia to deploy the TINU, price feed and the vault contract
 8. Set the eth and btc price feed in frontend cron and config
+9. npm run generate:arbitrumSepolia to generate the contracts.json needed in frontend